Fed's Fisher: Top 5 U.S. banks should be broken up

 “The purpose of Dodd-Frank was to reduce the concentration of power and we have a term called ‘too big to fail’ ... perversely, these banks are now even bigger, they are too ‘bigger’ to fail than before.”

-Last month a group of consumer advocates, academics and economists said they wanted to end “too-big-to-fail” banks, starting with Bank of America Corp (BAC.N).
+Last month a group of consumer advocates, academics and economists said they wanted to end “too-big-to-fail” banks, starting with Bank of America Corp.

 Reporting by Dave Graham and Michael O'Boyle; editing by Jeffrey Benkoe